hivesolutions/appier/doc/events.md

 The previous example defines a global listener, which means that all `cat_meowed` events will be handled by the `MeowTracker` model.
-However, if you wanted just a particular instance of the model to listen to the event, then you use the `bind` method instead:
+However, if you wanted just a particular instance of the model to listen to the event, then you should use the `bind` method instead:

 ```python
 class MeowTracker(appier.Model):